hyperledger-gerrit-archive/fabric-test/tools/PTE/README.md

 ## Running PTE

-Before attempting to run PTE ensure your network is running!
+Before attempting to run PTE please ensure
+1. your network is running!
-If you do not have access to a Fabric network, please see the section on [Creating a local Fabric network](#creating-a-local-fabric-network).
+2. you are in the correct directory `$GOPATH/src/github.com/hyperledger/fabric-test/fabric-sdk-node/test` If you do not have access to a Fabric network, please see the section on [Creating a local Fabric network](#creating-a-local-fabric-network).

 ### Usage